aastroza/open_asr_leaderboard_cl/README.md

 ## Acknowledgments

 - **Hugging Face, NVIDIA NeMo, and the Open ASR Leaderboard contributors** for the original evaluation framework
-- **Astroza** for creating and sharing the Chilean Spanish ASR test dataset
 - All model developers (OpenAI, NVIDIA, Microsoft, Mistral AI, ElevenLabs) for their ASR models

 ---